FAT IS AN ESSENTIAL NUTRIENT!

-Fats provide your body with fuel and helps to move vitamins A, D, E, and K throughout your bloodstream.
-Without fat your body wouldn’t be able to absorb these essential vitamins.
+Fats provide your body with fuel and improves the absorption of vitamins A, D, E, and K. Without fat your body wouldn’t be able to absorb these essential vitamins.
 Fat aids in body temperature regulation by acting as an insulator and filling up your body’s adipose tissue.
 Fatty acids in fats play a significant role in blood clotting, managing inflammation, and brain development.

-Your body can’t make essential fatty acids such as linoleic and linolenic acid, so you need to provide them in your diet.
+Your body can’t make essential fatty acids such as linoleic and linolenic acid, so you need to obtain them from your diet.
 MUFU and PUFA (lino–lenic acids) can be found in various nuts like almonds and macadamia nuts, which are predominant in SuperFat.

-SuperFat as a fuel source while fasting or following a low carb diet
+SuperFat is a fuel source while fasting or following a low carb diet

 While the word “fasting” may sound daunting, this popular diet technique is becoming more and more widespread as people are seeing amazing results.
 A decent amount of research has proven that fasting has a positive impact on the body’s blood sugar, cognition, and weight, so it’s no surprise that so many people are jumping on the intermittent fasting bandwagon.
 For those concerned that the diet will be too hard to maintain or leave them feeling too hungry, SuperFat may be the solution.

-While it may seem counterintuitive to eat food high in calories while you’re trying to shed pounds, nuts contain something that most other foods do not – plant fat.
+While it may seem counterintuitive to eat food high in calories while you’re trying to shed pounds, nuts contain something that many other foods do not – plant fat.
 SuperFat has polyunsatured fat, which is scientifically proven to alter the physiological markers for satiety and hunger.
-SuperFat contains plant fats, protein, and fiber - a dynamic trifecta to help keep you feeling fuller longer.
-Eating SuperFat while fasting or following a low carb diet may help you lose weight faster and keep you feeling full all day long.
+SuperFat contains plant fats, protein, and high amounts of fiber - a dynamic trifecta to help keep you feeling fuller longer.
+Eating SuperFat during the feeding window of an intermittent fasting schedule or following a low carb diet may help you lose weight faster and keep you feeling full all day long.

 FATS 101: The good, the bad, the ugly...and the SUPER!

-Can improve bone strength and join healthy, leading to a reduced risk of arthritis and osteoporosis.
+- Can improve bone strength and joint health, leading to a reduced risk of arthritis and osteoporosis.

-MCT oil found in SuperFat, has been shown to increase the release of two hormones that promote the feeling of fullness in the body: peptide Y and leptin.
-Your body may use MCT oil as an instant source of energy making it unnecessary to store fat for this purpose.
+MCT oil found in SuperFat, has been shown to increase the release of one hormone that promotes the feeling of fullness in the body: leptin.
+In addition, a slower rise in glucose following a meal has also been noted when MCT is included in the meal.
+Your body may use MCT oil as an instant source of energy making it less necessary to store fat for this purpose.
 MCT as part of a healthy diet may help you eat less throughout the day.

 MCTs are quickly metabolized into ketones, shuttling energy to your body.
 Clean, fast-acting energy source for the body and brain, and supports: